BryanHJH/adftool/README.md

 ## User Interface

 This tool will include a Graphical User Interface (GUI), mainly to satisfy my FYP requirement.
 The GUI is to be built using Python Flask.
+However, if the user prefers using the command line to interact with the tool, they can do so too.

 ### TODO

-- [ ] Implement a GUI
-- [ ] Store results into a SQLite database instead of a results/ folder
+None for now

 ## USAGE

+### Cloning the GitHub repo

+### Obtaining the Docker image

 To use ADFTool, you will need to first pull the image from Docker using the command below:<br>
 `docker pull docker push bryanhor/adftool:cmd-only`